TechSavvyDivyansh/semester-5/CN/networking_commands.md

-`disclamer : for exam refer only commands for windows till 7.ping`
+`note : for exam refer only commands for windows till 7.ping`

 # Networking Commands: Windows vs. Linux